Joe Burrow throws 3 TDs as Bengals rout winless Lions 34-11 - WHIZ News

+Joe Burrow was able to rest his voice on the road with a rout, quieting frustrated fans at Ford Field, a week after getting sent to the hospital after taking a hit to the throat.

-Joe Burrow tied a career high with three touchdown passes, helping the Cincinnati Bengals rout the Detroit Lions 34-11 on Sunday.
+Burrow tied a career high with three touchdown passes and he helped the Cincinnati Bengals match last year’s victory total with a 34-11 rout against the Detroit Lions on Sunday.

+Facing the lowly Lions can certainly help any team play up to its potential.

-The Bengals (4-2) have already equaled last year’s number of wins and doubled their victories from 2019 during coach Zac Taylor’s debut season.
+The Bengals (4-2) were 4-11 last season, a year after winning just two games during coach Zac Taylor’s debut season.

-Detroit (0-6) could not rally as it did in closely contested setbacks against San Francisco, Baltimore and Minnesota, failing to score until Austin Seibert made a 35-yard field goal midway through the fourth quarter.
+Detroit (0-6) trailed 10-0 at halftime and could not rally in the second half as it did in closely contested setbacks against San Francisco, Baltimore and Minnesota.
+The Lions failed to score until Austin Seibert made a 35-yard field goal midway through the fourth quarter.

+“That was brutal,” said first-year coach Dan Campbell, who looked and sounded more furious than he did after previous losses.
+“We weren’t even in that fight.”

-The Lions are the NFL’s only winless team under first-year coach Dan Campbell.
-They have lost 10 straight, going back to last season, for the league’s longest active losing streak.
+The Lions are the NFL’s only winless team this season and have lost 10 straight, going back to last year, for the league’s longest active losing streak.

+“We have been on an incline, getting better every week, but we didn’t do that today,” said Detroit cornerback Amani Oruwariye, who picked off Burrow for his career-high third interception.
+“We still haven’t played our best football, but today wasn’t close.”

 Burrow finished 19 of 29 for 271 yards, including a 24-yard touchdown pass to rookie running back Chris Evans on the game’s opening drive.
 He threw a short pass to Joe Mixon on fourth down that the running back turned into a 40-yard score to on the opening possession of the second half to give Cincinnati a 17-0 lead.
 The second-year quarterback tossed a 2-yard touchdown to C.J.
 Uzomah early in the fourth, putting the Bengals ahead 27-0.